sideprotocol/atomic-swap-solidity/spec/README.md

  - Anyone can bid for any open orders. if the order has specified desired recipient, then only he can bid for this old.
  - bid price should great than 0 and less than order price
     - makers can set price limit for bids for their order.
-For example: minimum bid amount: 100
+For example: minimum price for token X: 100
  - bider should able to specified a duration for this offering.
 Maker can only accept the bid in that time window.
  - Don't support partial bid for now.
  - Unfinished bid order should be allowed to claim it's assets back